screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#how-do-i-make-sure-my-code-is-in-sync-with-my-pipeline"
     - title: How do I delete a pipeline permanently?
       url: "#how-do-i-delete-a-pipeline-permanently"
+    - title: How do I see pipeline metrics?
+      url: "#how-do-i-see-pipeline-metrics"
+    - title: How do I toggle time formats in the build logs?
+      url: "#how-do-i-toggle-time-formats-in-the-build-logs"
     - title: How do I fix "Build failed to start" error message?
       url: "#how-do-i-fix-build-failed-to-start-error-message"
     - title: How do I rollback?
       url: "#how-do-i-rollback"
-    - title: How do I rerun a build?
+    - title: How do I rerun a build or start a detached build?
-      url: "#how-do-i-rerun-a-build"
-    - title: How do I run a detached pipeline?
-      url: "#how-do-i-run-a-detached-pipeline"
+      url: "#how-do-i-rerun-a-build-or-start-a-detached-build"
     - title: How do I mark a build as UNSTABLE?
       url: "#how-do-i-mark-a-build-as-unstable"
     - title: What shell does Screwdriver use?